Andrea/andrea.github.io/_posts/2026-01-19-making-of-a-decision-4.markdown

 #### Why use this tool, in the context of better decision making

-* Easy to learn and introduce: Not a big time investment for knowledge sharing.
+* Easy to learn and introduce: Easy to try, can be a key unlock.
+Not a big time investment for knowledge sharing.
 * Improve Understanding: The sessions help groups improve their understanding of complex systems.
 Each participant "tells the story" of what they modelled, allowing the rest of the group to see exactly how their colleagues perceive the system
 * Improving Knowledge Flow: Since documentation alone is often insufficient to carry important design ideas, these sessions bridge the gap through continuous, close connection between team members.
 By coming together after individual work, the team benefits from the highest level of insight and combined experience of the group
 * Resetting Power Dynamics: "Alone Together" is a key aspect here.
 By having participants model solutions individually before sharing, the process ensures that no single person's voice influences or dominates the initial creative phase.